 It’s that fact that convinced me to hold my judgment and see what the museum had in store for me.
 I was more than willing to be convinced there were plenty of other cryptids (the name given to animals who have not yet been proven to exist) waiting to be uncovered.

 I was excited to study the scientific evidence the museum presents to its visitors and come to my own, non-biased-by-my-science-background conclusion.

 Putting the family tree of Santa Claus up on display was probably not the best approach to convince me this museum was going to be based on hard scientific evidence.

 It was, however, an excellent indication that this place was going to be exactly what I had been hoping for: an excuse to giggle a lot.

 The museum opened its doors back in 2003 thanks to local researcher and cryptozoologist Loren Coleman, who decided to share his personal collection with the outside world.
 He’s one of the most reputable cryptozoologists out there, having authored several books on the topic, as well having made regular appearances on TV and radio.
 It was because of this that I couldn’t get my head around why the entire place felt like an enormous piss-take.

 There was no science behind any of it.
 There were statues of freaking Teenage Mutant Ninja Turtles.
 There was the Santa Claus family tree.
 There was talk of mermaids and fairies and werewolves and…

-What was most baffling of all was that only Dave and I seemed to find the experience amusing.
+What was most baffling of all was that only my partner and I seemed to find the experience amusing.
 Cryptid fans swirled around us, whispering of Bigfoot sightings and comparing their favourite story of the Dover Demon.
 Much like in Roswell, I felt like an outsider in a tribe full of — um, I’ll be polite here — gullible people.

 It was so freaking weird.